MESH-Research/knowledge-commons-wordpress/docs/user-content.md

 The database can be synced using the `lando s3-pull` command:

 1. Configure the AWS CLI: `lando aws configure`.
-You will need to obtain CLI user credentials.
+You will need to obtain CLI user credentials (Currently for Access Key ********K7UZ).
 2. Run `lando s3-pull` to list available content.
 3. Run `lando s3-pull production-db-full-localized` to import the database.
-This takes a while.
+This takes a while (about an hour for me).
 Note that you need approximately twice the size of the database in free disk space to import it.

 ### NFS Configuration